 Intermediate Care & Floor Services

-Medical Directors: Dr. Kiran Lukose (Floors) and Dr. Raul Perez (IMC)
+Medical Directors: Dr. Kiran Lukose (Floors) & Dr. Raul Perez (IMC)

 The IMC and floors are where we care for the majority of our 170+ patient panel.
 These services along with AOD1 (see below) are required services for all Hospitalists whereas all other services are optional.
 We station 2 Hospitalists in the IMC, 5 on our home units (units 74 and 75) and 3 Hospitalists serve as “scatter.”
 One of the scatter lines plays a unique role for the institution: Our CV Hospitalist Service provides and coordinates care with our Cardiology Consult Service and CV Surgical Services.